sandeeplamb/God-Uses-Kubernetes/README.md

 Secrets can be mount inside a container using environment variables or volumes.

-If you mount secrets as volumes, eventual change in secret will happen if in middle of deployment you change the values of secrets.
+If you mount secrets as volumes, eventual change in secret will happen if after deployment you want to change the values of secrets.
 There is no need to delete the whole deployment.
-These can be changed on the fly.
+In case of God, humans These can be changed on the fly.

 God have more reasons to use them while deplpoying humans.